Chapter 12.30

 E. The fire chief may modify the number of EMT personnel required by this subsection based on the activities proposed at the assembly described in the license application.
 At events where attendance is expected to exceed 250 persons, a minimum of two physicians or emergency medical technicians (EMTs) licensed to practice in the state of Utah sufficient to provide emergency medical care for the maximum number of people to be assembled at the rate of at least one additional physician or EMT for every 1,500 people, together with an enclosed covered structure where treatment may be rendered, and at least one emergency ambulance available for use at all times;

-F. Personnel situated at each entrance to the assembly grounds to restrict alcoholic beverages (including beer) to persons of legal age, and to restrict the use of glass or metal containers;
+F. Personnel situated at each entrance to the assembly grounds to restrict alcoholic beverages (including beer) to persons of legal age, and to restrict the use of glass containers;

-H. A free improved parking area inside of the assembly ground sufficient to provide parking space and the necessary access routes to each parking space, for the maximum number of people; provided, however, the requirement for free parking may be waived by the city if a plan is approved by the city administrator and designated county sheriff’s deputy showing that vehicles will not interfere with normal traffic flows, will be kept off the public streets and that allowing paid parking will not be injurious to the public health, safety, and general welfare.
+H. A free improved parking area inside of the assembly ground sufficient to provide parking space and the necessary access routes to each parking space, for the maximum number of people.
+Provided, however, the requirement for free parking may be waived by the city if a plan is approved by the city manager and designated county sheriff’s deputy showing that vehicles will not interfere with normal traffic flows, will be kept off the public streets and that allowing paid parking will be injurious to the public health, safety, and general welfare.
 Due to the traffic hazards it causes, in no case shall on-street parking during public assemblies of over 250 persons be allowed;

 I. Adequate security personnel for purposes of crowd and traffic control for events with anticipated attendance of over 250 persons.
 Security personnel shall be attired in distinctive dress or security uniforms that clearly differentiate security personnel from the crowd (assembly) and are not permitted to carry weapons.
 Security guards must be either trained staff, duly sworn off-duty police officers (out of uniform) of the state of Utah or private guards licensed in the state of Utah.
 The UCSO may require the use of an adequate number of professional peace officers for traffic control and police protection (public safety), such officers to be provided by the UCSO.
 Security personnel and the UCSO may interrupt any assembly activity at any time in the discretion of sheriff’s personnel, in the event of a life threatening emergency;